Driftless Region’s Día de Muertos Celebration

 Local food artisans Julian and Heidi Zepeda, owners of Tortilleria Zepeda, will present a culinary demonstration during the October 7th celebration.
 They will show attendees the nixtamal process of making tortillas.
 Nixtamalization is a traditional process in Mexico whereby corn is treated with lime, cooked, and dried and ground to produce the flour used to make tortillas.

-Zepeda will have tortillas for sale at the festival.
+Zepeda will have tortillas for sale at the celebration.